EOSIO/eosio-java-android-rpc-provider/README.md

 ## Android Example App

 If you'd like to see EOSIO SDK for Java: Android RPC Provider in action, check out our open source [Android Example App](https://github.com/EOSIO/eosio-java-android-example-app)--a working application that fetches an account's token balance and pushes a transfer action.

+## Updates

+2/25/20

+Version 0.1.1 The version consumes the new eosio-java library version 0.1.2.

 ## Want to help?